l460289052/Orbitool/readme.md

 for a ion 'C10H15O11N-', $DBE=\frac{2_{initial:2DBE}+1*(-1)_{e:2DBE}+10*2_{C:2DBE}+1*1_{N:2DBE}+15*(-1)_{H:2DBE}}{2}=3.5$

+#### Unstricted Calculator

+This calculator will ignore DBE, search all formulas which is correspond with ppm restriction and elements/isotopes number constrain.

+It can find formulas like 'C5HO5-' or 'C[13]3H3O[18]-'.
+So the result maybe very long.

 ### Mass list

 this part is for fitting peaks in 'Spectra&Peak fit' tab using 'mass list' button, or for calculating time series in 'Time series' tab.